digiltd/oh-rtd-test/Ecobee-Binding.md

 ## Example Binding Strings

+Return or set the name of the thermostat whose ID is 123456789 using the default Ecobee app instance (configured in openhab.cfg):

 ```
 { ecobee="=[123456789#name]" }
 ```

-Return or set the name of the thermostat whose ID is 123456789 using the default Ecobee app instance (configured in openhab.cfg).
+Return the current temperature read by the thermostat using the condo account at ecobee.com:

 ```
 { ecobee="<[condo.987654321#runtime.actualTemperature]" }
 ```

-Return the current temperature read by the thermostat using the condo account at ecobee.com.
+Return or set the minimum number of minutes per hour the fan will run on thermostat ID
+543212345:

 ```
 { ecobee="=[543212345#settings.fanMinOnTime]" }
 ```

-Return or set the minimum number of minutes per hour the fan will run on thermostat ID 543212345.
+Change the HVAC mode to one of `auto`, `auxHeatOnly`, `cool`, `heat`, or `off` on all thermostats registered in the default app instance:

 ```
 { ecobee=">[*#settings.hvacMode]" }
 ```

-Change the HVAC mode to one of "auto", "auxHeatOnly", "cool", "heat", or "off" on all thermostats registered in the default app instance.
+Changes the backlight sleep intensity on all thermostats at the lake house (meaning, all thermostats registered to the lakehouse Ecobee account):

 ```
 { ecobee=">[lakehouse.*#settings.backlightSleepIntensity]" }
 ```

-Changes the backlight sleep intensity on all thermostats at the lake house (meaning, all thermostats registered to the lakehouse Ecobee account).

 ## Known Issues